latashahussey/ajax-move-companion/README.md

-# Your Moving Companion
+# AJAX Moving Companion
-Using jQuery, created a move companion application that pulls data from three APIs: the New York Times, Wikipedia, and Google Streetview then dynamically modifies the DOM to display the information.
+Using jQuery and AJAX, created a move companion application that pulls data from three APIs: the New York Times, Wikipedia, and Google Streetview then dynamically modifies the DOM to display the information.
 Further customized the project by personalizing the design using Skeleton CSS

 ## How to Use this Application